hweidner/check-mk-goodies/README.md

 [Checkmk local checks](https://checkmk.com/cms_localchecks.html).
 They are used together with the Checkmk Linux agent.

-**Some of these scripts currently do not work with Checkmk 2.0.0 and Checkmk 2.0.0p1, due to a bug in the Checkmk Agent.
-Use the lastest Checkmk version 2.0.0p2 and ensure to install the latest Linux Agent on all monitored systems, or use Checkmk 1.6 or older.**
+**Some of these scripts do not work with Checkmk 2.0.0 and 2.0.0p1, due to a bug in the "local" check plugin.**
-See below on Checkmk 2.0 and local scripts with multiline output.
+Use Checkmk version 2.0.0p2 or newer, and ensure to install the latest Linux agent on all monitored systems, or use Checkmk 1.6 or older.

 ## Installation